oeg-upm/BRATtoBIO/README.md

 Each set has a directory 'text-files' with the raw data and a directory 'cantemist-ner' where the annotated data is located

+# Requirements

+The requirements are already in the requirements.txt file.
+These are:

+pandas==1.5.3

+pysbd==0.3.4

+tqdm==4.64.1

 # Usage

     python preprocess.py /home/carlos/datasets/cantemist -tr train-set \